justintoo/blog.justintoo.com/_posts/2017-02-15-personal-values-define-and-guide-you.md

 Community has always been a core value of mine - family, friends, people - and it's what underpins the work, vision, and passion of my [ecclesiastical social enterprise](http://whatextent.com/), which is really just the life God has called me to lead.

-And in my work and life, I hold a deep a conviction that community is built by empowering people.
+And in my work and life, I hold a deep conviction that community is built by empowering people.
 As individuals succeed, teams succeed.
 As people thrive, communities thrive.

 I think, as a church, we've convoluted *the strategy* and we need to get back to first principles.